cemaygun/zybodevelopment/README.md

 **Result**

-You will see that LD4 blink every 1 second.
+LD4 blink every 1 second.
 (See the video).